Teoneag/Splitty_TU-Delft_OOP-Project/docs/meetings/week-08/week-08-minutes.md

 ## **Basic requirements**
 - These are pretty much done
-- These are pass fail, so we do not need excelent
+- These are pass fail, so we do not need excellent
   - But testing these features is important

 ## **Extensions**